Rubush & Hunter: Edgar O. Hunter

 Edgar Otis Hunter was born in 1873 in Versailles, Indiana.
 He attended public schools in Indianapolis and the University of Pennsylvania.
 Upon his return to Indianapolis he worked for Vonnegut & Bohn before joining Rubush.
 He became partner in the firm in 1905, and like Rubush retired in 1939.

 In 1899, Hunter married Anna Blanche Lee.
 He died in Miami Beach, Florida, on November 20, 1949.

-Hunter's brother, Frank B. Hunter, was also an architect in Indianapolis.
+Hunter's younger brother, Frank B. Hunter, was also an architect in Indianapolis.

 Philip A. Weisenburgh

 Philip Arthur Weisenburgh was born in 1887 in Frankfort, Kentucky.
 When he joined Rubush & Hunter is unknown, but he was chief draftsman by 1925.
 He succeeded to the practice when Rubush and Hunter retired in 1939, He himself retired in 1969.
 He died in Indianapolis November 12, 1972.

 His wife was Louise Weisenburgh, with whom he had a daughter.
 He was a member of the American Institute of Architects from 1942 until his death.